-Civil Services Aptitude Test generally called Paper-2 was introduced in the year 2011 as a part of the Civil Service (Preliminary) Examination in order to test the analytical, reasoning ability and aptitude of a candidate.
-The total marks of both Paper-1 (General Studies Paper) and Paper-2 (CSAT paper) were considered for arriving at the final order of merit to qualify for the mains examination.
-Later in 2015, it was made a qualifying paper.
-Under the present scheme of examination, candidates have to score a minimum of 33% i.e. 66 marks out of 200 allotted for the paper in order to qualify in the Civil Services Preliminary Examination.
-Only those candidates who manage to get a score of 66 or more in Paper-2 and also surpass the cut off marks in Paper-1 are allowed to appear for the civil services mains examination.
+Civil Services Aptitude Test (CSAT), generally called General Studies Paper-2, was introduced in the year 2011 as a part of the Civil Services Exam (Preliminary) Examination in order to test the analytical skills, reasoning ability and aptitude of a candidate.
+The total marks of both Paper-1 (General Studies Paper) and Paper-2 (CSAT paper) were considered for arriving at the final order of merit (IAS prelims ranking) of the candidate to qualify for the mains examination.
+However, there was a protest about including the CSAT in the ranking order by a section of the aspirant-community and the UPSC made a slight change in the pattern in response to this protest.
+In 2015, the CSAT was made a qualifying paper.
+Under the present UPSC scheme of examination, candidates have to score a minimum of 33% i.e. 66 marks out of the 200 allotted for the CSAT paper in order to clear the Civil Services Preliminary Examination.
+Only those candidates who manage to get a score of 66 or more in GS Paper-2 and also surpass the UPSC-prescribed cut off marks in GS Paper-1 are allowed to appear for the civil services mains examination.

 - Interpersonal skills including communication skills

 - Decision-making and problem-solving

 - Basic numeracy (numbers and their relations, orders of magnitude, etc.) (Class X level), Data interpretation (charts, graphs, tables, data sufficiency etc. – Class X level)

 - English Language Comprehension skills (Class X level).

 UPSC CSAT Marking Scheme

 The CSAT paper consists of 80 questions which the candidate has to finish in the allotted time of 2 hours only.
 Each question carries 2.5 marks in this paper making the total to 200 marks for the IAS CSAT paper.